 Public Safety Equipment Cannot Be Seized

-This statute reflects a straightforward principle: the tools needed to protect lives and property from fire cannot be taken to satisfy debts.
-Every piece of fire-fighting equipment, from engines and ladders to hoses and uniforms, is fully exempt from execution, attachment, or sale.
+This statute reflects a simple idea: the tools needed to fight fires cannot be taken to pay debts.
+Every piece of fire-fighting equipment is fully exempt from court-ordered seizure.
+This covers engines, ladders, hoses, and uniforms.

 All fire engines, hooks and ladders, with the carts, trucks, carriages, hose, buckets, implements and apparatus appertaining thereto, and all furniture and uniforms of any fire company or department organized under any law of this state shall be exempt from execution, attachment or sale on any process issued from any court.

-A.R.S. § 33-1128The exemption is absolute.
-There is no dollar cap.
-As long as the equipment belongs to a fire company or department organized under Arizona law, it is protected.
-This includes both municipal fire departments and volunteer fire companies.
+A.R.S. § 33-1128The exemption has no dollar cap.
+As long as the equipment belongs to a fire company organized under Arizona law, it is protected.
+This includes both city fire departments and volunteer fire companies.

 Why This Matters Beyond Fire Departments

-For estate planning purposes, this exemption is most relevant when a decedent was affiliated with a volunteer fire company or owned equipment used in fire-fighting operations.
-Those assets would not be available to satisfy creditor claims against the estate.
+For estate planning, this rule matters most when a deceased family member served with a volunteer fire company.
+In that case, any fire-fighting equipment they owned would not be available to pay creditor claims against the estate.